sighupio/fury-kubernetes-monitoring/README.md

 - on-premises or self-managed cloud clusters

-Most of the components in this module are deployed in namespace `monitoring`, unless the functionality requires a permission that forces it to be deployed in the namespace `kube-system`.
+Most of the components in this module are deployed in namespace `monitoring`, unless the functionality requires permissions that force it to be deployed in the namespace `kube-system`.

 ## Packages